pivotal/docs-tas-adapter/install.md

     ```yaml
     ---
-    ceip_policy_disclosed: FALSE-OR-TRUE-VALUE # Installation fails if this is not set to true.
+    ceip_policy_disclosed: FALSE-OR-TRUE-VALUE # Installation fails if this is not set to the boolean value true.
 Not a string.
     api_ingress:
       fqdn: "API-FQDN"
       tls: